rollerworks/search/doc/overview.rst

 Doctrine2 drivers for searching in the storage.

-Currently only provides support for Doctrine2 ORM (both DQL and NativeSQL)
+Currently only provides support for Doctrine2 ORM (both DQL and NativeSQL) and DBAL.

 For more information on using the Doctrine component see :doc:`/doctrine/index`